nvoxer/APEX-QR-Code-Scanner/README.md

  # APEX-QR-Code-Scanner

 Updated functionality of the scanner.
-Should fix blurry or unreadable codes. changes were made in the build/qsrc.pkgd.min.js file:
+Should fix blurry or unreadable codes

 -updated Html5QrCode library to last version